-It may seem as it's like any other concierge service or similar to the Amex Platinum concierge, yet such is not the case.
+It may seem like any other concierge service or similar to the Amex Platinum concierge, but it's not the case.

-Picture this – You need tickets to a supposed sold out concert or you need a reservation at the busiest restaurant.
+Picture this – You need tickets to a supposed sold-out concert or a reservation at the busiest restaurant.
 Your Centurion concierge makes it happen.
-All it takes for the Centurion concierge to say, when calling a business or restaurant, “This is so and so from American Express Centurion Concierge…” That one word, if said to a high end business/hotel/restaurant, makes all the difference.
+All it takes for the Centurion concierge to say, when calling a business or restaurant, “This is so and so from American Express Centurion Concierge…” That one word, if said to a high-end business/hotel/restaurant, makes all the difference.

-Your concierge can assist you as a personal travel agent: regardless of where you want to go, or how challenging the booking reservations would be, Centurion concierge makes it happen, on time, as requested, 99% of the time – mindblowing!
+Your concierge can assist you as a personal travel agent: regardless of where you want to go or how challenging the booking reservations would be, the Centurion concierge makes it happen, on time, as requested, an impressive 99% of the time.

-It has also been said that your concierge can arrange for a personal shopping experience at your requested mall after hours.
+It's also been said that your concierge can arrange for a personal shopping experience at your requested mall after hours.
 Talk about living life in style!
-You can also expect special treats on your birthdays – exclusively taken cared off by your concierge.
+You can also expect special treats on your birthdays – exclusively taken care of by your concierge.